-A series of changes were approved by the Cabinet of Ministers regarding the Cyprus Citizenship by Investment Program.
+A series of changes were approved by the Cabinet of Ministers regarding the Cyprus Investment Program.
 The Ministers have agreed to implement stricter criteria on the Program in order to achieve even more transparency.
 These changes have been approved and will come into force in May 2019.

 It is with utmost pride and pleasure that we announce the latest achievement of our Founder & CEO, Charalambos Samir, who has recently been awarded the Professional Postgraduate Diploma in Private Wealth Advising (PPgD) by the Society of Trust and Estate Practitioners (STEP).

 On January 1, 2019, the Economic Substance (Companies and Limited Partnerships) Act, 2018 came into force and applies to all “resident” BVI companies and limited partnerships.
 Companies and limited partnerships that are within the scope of the legislation are required to comply with the economic substance requirements under the Act from 30th June 2019.

 The International Business Companies Act 2016 was amended by the International Business Companies (Amendment) Act 2018 with effective date 1st of January 2019 (hereinafter referred to as the “Amendments”).

 It was officially announced on the 8th January 2019 by the Cyprus Registrar of Companies and Official Receiver, upon the opinion of the Attorney General, that the following Charges will no longer be eligible for registration:

-ConnectedSky has received approval from the Republic of Cyprus with regard to proceeding with all necessary procedures and applications for the obtaining of a Cyprus Citizenship by way of Investment.
+ConnectedSky has received approval from the Republic of Cyprus with regard to proceeding with all necessary procedures and applications for the Cyprus Investment Program.